miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 ![alt text][image10]

 Data generation process created 5 times more data points.
-Data was then preprocessed (`tools/data_preprocessor.py`) by cropping the original image size of 160x320 to 48x160.

 The data was randomly shuffled and split into: